LumKitty/VNyan-Loops/README.md

 While and Until loops have a maximum number of times they can run until they force exit.
 This can be changed by appending extra parameters
 Call with e.g. ```_lum_loop_whileLE;delay=69;ttl=420```
 Delay - in ms between loops (default 1000ms i.e. 1 second)
-TTL - number of loops before we kill it off anyway (set to -1 to disable (at your own risk)
+TTL - number of loops before we kill it off anyway (set to -1 to disable (at your own risk) - only applies to while/dowhile/until loops

 WARNING: Setting the delay to less than two frames (approx 40ms if you are running at a consistent 60fps) can cause unexpected results.
 VNyan does not always update parameters instantly, so you could e.g. call a trigger an additional time even after setting it to the exit condition.
-For for loops this is less of an issue, provided you only act on the output of the trigger, and not on any parameters a delay of 1 should be safe.
-Technically you can run a for loop with a delay of zero, but unless it is a very short loop this is likely to cause your model to stutter.
+This is less of an issue for For and ForEach loops, provided you only act on the output of the trigger and not on any parameters a delay of 1 should be safe.
+Technically you can run a For or ForEach loop with a delay of zero, but unless it is a very short loop this is likely to cause your model to stutter.

 ## Troubleshooting
 Install my VNyan-Debug plugin from https://github.com/LumKitty/VNyan-Debug to see loop status messages in the console